michpara/Pong/README.md

 ### **Installing**

-Download **ALL** the files in this repository and place them in the **SAME FOLDER** on your computer.
+Clone this repository onto your computer.

-Open pong.py and run the program.
+Run pong.py

 The game should start.